Hugh Wrigley: First World War

-Following the outbreak of the First World War, Wrigley volunteered for overseas service and enlisted in the Australian Imperial Force on 17 August 1914.
+Following the outbreak of the First World War in the summer of 1914, Wrigley volunteered for overseas service and enlisted in the Australian Imperial Force on 17 August 1914.
 Granted the rank of staff sergeant, he was allocated to 3rd Brigade headquarters.
 Arriving at Gallipoli in April 1915 on board HMS Colne, he was made temporary warrant officer in October.
 He was evacuated from the Gallipoli peninsula in December 1915 following the Allied evacuation and returned to Egypt.
 For his service at Gallipoli he received a Mentioned in Despatches and on 20 February 1916 he was commissioned as a second lieutenant and posted to the 59th Battalion.
 In June 1916 he was promoted to lieutenant prior to deployment to France and posted to the 60th Battalion as adjutant.
 He was severely wounded on 19 July during the Battle of Fromelles while leading an attack against enemy trenches, for which he was later awarded the Military Cross.
 After spending two months in hospital in England, he was promoted to captain in November.
 He rejoined the 60th Battalion in January 1917 and resumed duties as adjutant in May.
 In April 1918, he lost his elder brother, Lance Corporal Fred R Wrigley, who was killed in action in France.